Webhook Payload Reference

 Verifying the signature

-Every delivery includes an X-Conduit-Signature header:
+Every delivery carries an X-Conduit-Signature header:

 X-Conduit-Signature: sha256=<hex-encoded-digest>